drshahizan/software-engineering/proposal/submission/sec01/stakeholder/readme.md

 ### 4. Scope
 The scope refers to the boundaries of the project and outlines the features and functionalities of the system, including its goals, objectives and requirements as well as the expected outcomes and benefits.
 Detailed explanations of the features and functionality of our proposed student accommodation system in KTDI are as follows:

-- Centralised Dashboard: <br>In both the user interfaces of the students, fellows, KTDI staff and also the adminstrative department or KTDI department will have a well looking dashboard to provide the users a easier and effective way to access their needs via the tools provided.
-The dashboard can provide students with current allocated college merits, college activities, personal information and hostel information such as dormitory fees according to room type, room location.

 - Student registration: <br>By entering user's personal information, academic information and room preferences, students can register as users in the system using the student registration tool.
 Before letting a student register, the system should confirm their identity and determine whether they qualify for accommodation registration based on the hostel merits and year of study.
 The first year students will be registered automatically, while the senior year students have to register themselves.

 - Room allocation: <br>According on the students' choices, room availability and hostel merits, the system can assign rooms to them using the room allocation tool.
 The system should include elements including the student's academic programme, year of study, and any unique requirements or requests, such as health condition in order to take note in the allocation process.
 This process will prioritise the students with higher hostel merits to prefer their desired hostel block as well as room type.

 - Room management: <br>The room management feature allows students to manage their rooms through the system.
 This includes room bookings, check-in, check-out and maintenance requests.
 The system should provide a calendar view of the room availability and allow students to book their preferred room and check-in and check-out dates.
 It should also allow students to request maintenance services for their room and track the status of the request.

 - Payment management: <br>Students can use the system to pay their lodging costs via the payment management tool.
-The system should enable students to monitor their payment history and receipts and offer safe payment options like internet banking and also convinence payment method, such as TnG e-wallet and duitnow QR code.
-The payment will include the fees of room rentaling, charges in extra electical appliances as well as the sumon given by KTDI staff.
+The system should enable students to monitor their payment history and receipts and offer safe payment options like internet banking and also convinence payment method, such as TnG e-wallet.
+Under this scope, there will be duitnow QR code and bank account number provided for the students to pay their lodging costs.

 - User management: <br>Administrators can manage user accounts for students, staff and other users via the user management tool.
 To make sure that users only have access to the functions and information they required, the system offers capabilities like account creation, modification and deletion as well as role-based access control.

 - Security: <br>To log in the system, the students have to enter their UTM id and the password set.
 Same concept will be implemeted for the KTDI staff, fellows and KTDI administrators.

-- Reporting and analytics: <br> Administrators will be allowed to monitor and analyze the occupancy rates, revenue and maintenance issues of the accommodation system.
+- Reporting and analytics: <br>Administrators will be allowed to monitor and analyze the occupancy rates, revenue and maintenance issues of the accommodation system.
 Reports from the system should include occupancy rates based on the study programme or room type, revenue by time period and building or room-specific maintenance issues.

 - Support and maintenance: <br>Residents or students should be able to report problems or request assistance for the maintainence of hostel equipments or any problem faced in the accommodation system, such as bugs through the system's help desk and there should be a dedicated team working to quickly resolve these problems.

 - Agile methodology: <br>Agile methodology is used for the software process model in the system development due to its flexibility in updating the stakeholders' requirements and sastification.

-- The system will be limited to Kolej Tun Dr Ismail (KTDI) and the decide phase of the final result of room application is managed by the AIMS of UTM.
+- Centralised Dashboard: <br>In both the user interfaces of the students and also the adminstrative department or KTDI department will have a well looking dashboard to provide the users a easier and effective way to access their needs via the tools provided.

 <!--However, there are several limitations and constraints that may affect the project of a student accommodation system for Kolej Tun Dr Ismail (KTDI):